ctrl-alt-elite-devs/project-moonwalk/README.md

     git fetch

-Once local repo has been fully updated run
+Once local repo has been fully updated run the following to bring code from another branch into your current working branch:

     git merge origin/<branch-name>